 Whiskey comes in many delicious forms, from single malt, scotch, bourbon, rye, and many other types of whiskey.
-Taking your time to enjoy the whiskey tasting experience helps you moderate your drinking habits.
+Taking time to enjoy the whiskey-tasting experience helps you moderate your drinking habits.

-Pour one finger of whiskey at a time, the equivalent to about 1 ounce, and savor that pour.
+Pour one finger of whiskey at a time, the equivalent of about 1 ounce, and savor that pour.
 Attempt to pick out the different aromatic notes of the whiskey.
-Do the same thing as you taste it.
+Please do the same thing as you taste it.
 Take your time to pick out the flavors.
 Toggle back and forth between nosing and drinking the whiskey.

-Enjoying the bourbon tasting experience is a leisurely process, but you will find that you enjoy whiskey more when unhurried and relaxed.
-When you take this approach, you drink a smaller amount of whiskey than you otherwise would.
+Enjoying the bourbon-tasting experience is a leisurely process, but you will find that you enjoy whiskey more when unhurried and relaxed.
+When you take this approach, you drink less whiskey than you otherwise would.